Fake ID Defense in Jacksonville, FL

 Another possibility is a trespass charge or another misdemeanor offense, but in reality the person could be charged with a 3rd degree felony.
 Remember it is the State Attorney’s Office that makes the filing decision and they could still be charged as a felony.

 Our office has a lot of experience in handling these cases.
-We will seek to dismiss the charge or enter the client into the Pre-Trial Diversion program.
-We will explore every defense and negotiate with the prosecutor to reach the best possible outcome.
+We will seek to dismiss the charge or enter the client into the pre-trial diversion program.
+Our Jacksonville fake ID attorneys will explore every defense and negotiate with the prosecutor to reach the best possible outcome.

 Related Florida Criminal Offenses